19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Weather.md

 # Weather

-The following tables can be used to generate the weather.
+The following tables can be used by the GM to generate the weather.

 Subtract 1 from the roll for a region with bad weather.
 You may subtract more, or create a region with a near permanent [Weather Hazard](Environmental%20Hazards.md) if you so desire.